sandstar-app/PaymentAppFAQ/README.md

 So please check below :

 1. Is **misClient** Server running?
-2. Is VMSClient IP which in **Payment App**'s' Config Screen is configured correctly?
+2. Is VMSClient IP in **Payment App**'s' Config Screen is configured correctly?
+2. Is the tablet and Venus in same LAN?
+2. Is the Ethernet Cable working?

 ### 4. Scan Card Screen